Submillimetre astronomy: From the ground

 and the world's largest ground based astronomy project, the Atacama Large Millimeter Array (ALMA), an interferometer for submillimetre wavelength observations made of 54 12-metre and 12 7-metre radio telescopes.
+North of this site is Cerro Chajnantor, which will host the 6-metre CCAT-prime (FYST), the first wide-field survey telescope in the submillimetre range, as part of the CCAT collaboration.
+First light for FYST is scheduled for 2026.

 The Submillimeter Array (SMA) is another interferometer, located at Mauna Kea, consisting of eight 6-metre diameter radio telescopes.
 The largest existing submillimetre telescope, the James Clerk Maxwell Telescope, is also located on Mauna Kea.

 Some submillimetre telescopes are also used for VLBI.

 From the stratosphere

 With high-altitude balloons and aircraft, one can get above more of the atmosphere.
 The Balloon-borne Large Aperture Submillimeter Telescope (BLAST) and the Stratospheric Observatory For Infrared Astronomy (SOFIA) are two examples, although SOFIA can also handle near infrared observations.